Fluticasone/vilanterol (By breathing)

 Fluticasone Furoate (floo-TIK-a-sone FURE-oh-ate), Vilanterol Trifenatate (vye-LAN-ter-ol trye-FEN-a-tate)

-Treats symptoms of chronic obstructive pulmonary disease (COPD).
-This medicine is a combination of a steroid and a bronchodilator.
+Treats asthma and chronic obstructive pulmonary disease (COPD).
+This medicine contains a steroid.

 When This Medicine Should Not Be Used

 How to Use This Medicine